-- Long-Term Goals (Close your eyes, what do you see when you imagine your ideal career?
+- Long-Term Goals (Next 2 years?
+5 years?
+10 years?
+Now, close your eyes, what do you see when you imagine your ideal career?
 No judgments, just let it flow.)

 - Non-Negotiable’s (Are there things that you absolutely cannot part with?
 Is there something each job/position has to have?)

 - Strengths (What are you great at?
 What makes you different from your competitors?)

 - Education/Credentials (Is there a certain program or certificate you need to further your goal?)

 - Need to Dos (What actions do you need to propel your career in the right place?)